-The multilevel EnKF (MLEnKF) method was introduced by Hoel et al.~\cite{hoel2016} for stochastic differential equation models with discrete-time observations, and an alternative version based on a sample average of independent pairwise-coupled EnKF estimators was subsequently developed~\cite{hoel2020multilevel}.
-The main difference between these two versions of MLEnKF is that the first version~\cite{hoel2016} uses one universal Kalman gain to update the ensemble members on all hierarchy levels, while the second version~\cite{hoel2020multilevel} employs one Kalman gain per independent EnKF sample in the full MLEnKF estimator.
+The multilevel EnKF (MLEnKF) method was introduced by Hoel et al.~\cite{hoel2016} for stochastic differential equation models with discrete-time observations, and an alternative version based on a sample average of independent pairwise coupled EnKF estimators was subsequently developed~\cite{hoel2020multilevel}.
+The main difference between these two versions of MLEnKF is that~\cite{hoel2016} uses one universal Kalman gain to update the ensemble members on all hierarchy levels, while~\cite{hoel2020multilevel} employs one Kalman gain per independent EnKF sample in the full MLEnKF estimator.
 The latter approach introduces less correlation between all particle members of the MLEnKF estimator, which particularly simplifies convergence analysis and paves the way for extending MLEnKF to the multi-index EnKF (MIEnKF) method introduced in this work.
 The MLEnKF method was extended to spatiotemporal (infinite-dimensional state space) models~\cite{chernov2020}.
-Similar multilevel techniques were combined with other ensemble-based filtering methods; examples of such combinations are particle filtering~\cite{jasra2017multilevel, ballesio2020}, transform particle filtering~\cite{gregory2016multilevel, gregory2017seamless}, multigrid~\cite{moldovan2020} and the recent extension to continuous-time (Kalman--Bucy) filtering~\cite{chada2020multilevel}.
+Similar multilevel techniques have been combined with other ensemble-based filtering methods, such as particle filters~\cite{jasra2017multilevel,ballesio2020}, transform particle filters~\cite{gregory2016multilevel, gregory2017seamless}, multigrid~\cite{moldovan2020} and the recent extension to the continuous-time (Kalman--Bucy) filter~\cite{chada2020multilevel}.

-The successful implementation of MLMC depends on a strong pairwise coupling of realizations on neighboring hierarchy levels.
-Achieving such a coupling for stochastic differential equations with sufficiently smooth coefficients is relatively straightforward (once the idea is introduced).
-However, in more realistic problems with low-regularity features, strong coupling can be extremely challenging, if at all possible.
-An assessment of MLEnKF in reservoir history matching~\cite{fossum2020} and for applications using sampling resolution constraints (the so-called multi-fidelity methods)~\cite{gao2020bi,popov2020multifidelity, popov2021multifidelity} are described in the literature.
+The successful implementation of MLMC depends on a strong pairwise coupling between realizations on neighboring hierarchy levels, meaning a coupling that leads to substantial variance reduction.
+For stochastic differential equations with sufficiently smooth coefficients, this is achieved quite easily, but in more realistic problems with low-regularity features this can be extremely challenging if at all possible.
+See~\cite{fossum2020} for multilevel data assimilation applied to reservoir history matching, and~\cite{gao2020bi,popov2020multifidelity, popov2021multifidelity} for applications of MLEnKF using sampling resolution constraints (so-called multi-fidelity methods).

 Another important method is the multi-index Monte Carlo method (MIMC)~\cite{abdo2016}, which forms the basis of this work.
 MIMC consists of a multi-index hierarchy of coupled realizations on neighboring resolutions, and can be regarded as an extension of MLMC.
 Many concepts related to particle-wise coupling in the proposed MIEnKF method are common in the MIMC method for McKean-Vlasov dynamics~\cite{abdo2018}.